everx-labs/everdev-vscode/README.md

 ### Compile
+This command compiles and links a selected Solidity contract.
+After successful compilation you get .abi.json and .tvc files that you can later [use in your DApps to deploy and call contract methods](https://docs.ton.dev/86757ecb2/p/07f1a5-add-contract-to-your-app-/b/462f33).

 Find `Compile Solidity Contract` command in the .sol file context menu or access it from `View->Command palette->TONDEV: Compile Solidity Contract`

 ![Compile Solidity Contract](images/compile.gif)

 ### Version
+This command shows the currently installed Solidity compiler version.

 Access this command from
 `View->Command palette->TONDEV: Show Solidity Version`

 ### Update
+This command updates the compiler to the latest version.

 In case you had some problems with installation or want to pull the latest compiler version use this command.
 Access it from `View->Command palette->TONDEV: Update Solidity Compiler`

 ## SDK
 ### Create Demo Project
+This command creates a Node.js project with SDK latest dependencies and index.js file with main Client object creation.

 Click on the empty space in Explorer and find `Create TON JS App` command or access it from `View->Command palette->TONDEV: Create TON JS App`.